-The SOUTH LINE subdivides Crooksbury and Newlands lines at 182 degrees, being 50 degrees from each, and passes through the Wey gap where the river Wey passes through Guildford with the start of the Hogs Back to the west and of Pewley Down to the east.
-Some distance short of 4 DM it crosses another alignment on the site of Guildford Friary and carries on to the Mesolithic site below St Catherine’s Chapel at 5 DM.
+The SOUTH LINE subdivides the Crooksbury and Newlands lines at 182 degrees, being 50 degrees from each, and passes through the Wey gap where the river Wey passes through Guildford with the start of the Hogs Back to the west and of Pewley Down to the east.
+Some distance short of 4 Druid Miles (DM) it crosses another alignment on the site of Guildford Friary and carries on to the Mesolithic site below St Catherine’s Chapel at 5 DM.
 The chapel itself is on another alignment and is just off this one.
 The line currently terminates at Farley Hill.

 There is an old folk tale that the two chapels, St Martha’s and St Catherine’s, were built by two giant sisters to expiate some sin.
 But having only one hammer between them they tossed it from one to the other across the two mile gap in the river valley until the chapels were built.
 A strange similarity to the belief of some new-agers that these lines are paths of some power.